 I also recommend the Highline.
 If you've never been before, stop by Times Square.
 If you want to see a show, the tkts booth (there's one in Time Square) is the best way to purchase tickets (bring cash, thats all they accept).
 Tickets are up to 50% off.
 The Guggenheim is a great museum for its Architecture as well.
-Have fun! over 6 years ago
+Have fun! about 7 years ago

 MOMA and the Met are two more excellent museums to check out.
 Don't be afraid to use the subway.
 It will save you quite a bit of walking.
 Get a Metro Card and a map and you're all set.